A Little Bitty Tear

 "A Little Bitty Tear" is a song written by the American country songwriter Hank Cochran.
-It has been recorded by many musical acts, the first being American recording artist Burl Ives.
+It has been recorded by many musical acts, the first being American recording artist Ray Sanders (with The Anita Kerr Singers) in 1960.
+Burl Ives popularized the song with his release in 1961.
 It has since been recorded by others, including Wanda Jackson, Bing Crosby (for his 1965 album Bing Crosby Sings the Great Country Hits), Chet Atkins, The Shadows and Cochran himself.

 Burl Ives version

 In a 1965 interview with Billboard magazine, Cochran stated that he wrote many songs in his car while commuting home from work, including "A Little Bitty Tear".
 "Nothing prompted the idea for" the song, it "just came into my mind."

 Ives recorded the song for his album, The Versatile Burl Ives!, in 1961.
 This version was released as a single late in the year, and it became one of Ives' highest-charting hits early the next year.
 It made the top ten on the Billboard Hot 100 chart in February 1962, peaking at number nine.
 The song nearly topped the Billboard country music chart, spending two weeks in the runner-up slot, and it spent one week atop the Billboard Easy Listening chart at the end of February 1962.
 In Britain, the song spent two weeks at number nine on the UK Singles Chart in early 1962.
 Ives also earned Grammy nominations for the song in the categories Best Country & Western Recording and Best Male Solo Vocal Performance.